ryanpeh/SmartNUS/docs/UserGuide.md

 * Edit Answers/Options
   * If editing the answers of a question, all option(s) and answer(s) must be valid for the type of question being edited.
   * Multiple Choice Question: Specify all three incorrect options (`opt/`) and one correct answer (`ans/`).
-    * `ANSWER` is expected only once in the command, but if you specify it multiple times, only the last occurrence will be taken.<br>
-    e.g. if you specify `ans/t ans/abc`, only `ans/abc` will be taken.
   * True/False Question: Only specify the correct answer (`ans/`), which must be “T” or “F”.
-    * `ANSWER` is expected only once in the command, but if you specify it multiple times, only the last occurrence will be taken.<br>
-      e.g. if you specify `ans/t ans/f`, only `ans/f` will be taken.
   * Short Answer Question: Only specify the correct answer (`ans/`) which must include at least one keyword (`k/`).

 Examples: